Good practice code

 - Editors must be impartial when managing the works proposed for publication and respect the intellectual independence of authors, as well as their right to reply in the case of negative evaluations.

 - Editors and, ultimately, the director of the journal will be the only persons responsible for the acceptance or rejection of a manuscript.
-Their decision will be based on the reports obtained from peer review, but they may also reject papers for other reasons (inadequacy in meeting the scientific objectives of the journal, evidence of scientific fraud, excessive self-citation, lack of quality, etc.).
+Their decision will be based on the reports obtained from peer review, but they may also reject papers for other reasons (inadequacy in meeting the scientific objectives of the journal, evidence of scientific fraud, excessive self-citation, lack of quality, breach of the artificial intelligence (AI) policy by the author(s) etc.).

 - The publishing team should not handle an original when there is a conflict of interest.
 Specifically, he/she must refrain from managing an original when any of the following situations are present: a relationship of kinship, friendship or manifest enmity, being part of the same research group, participating or having participated in the direction or co-direction of a doctoral thesis in the last ten years, having defended a doctoral thesis under the direction or co-direction of the author(s) of the manuscript in the last ten years, collaborating or having collaborated in publications or patents in the last five years, collaborating in other economic or scientific-technological activities, having a contractual relationship or sharing funds or national or international research projects (from public or private entities), or of any other nature, in the last three years.